dennishansen/iga/notes/extracted_memories.md

 - [2026-02-13] thought: THINK: The pattern of "I'm going to stop X now" decisions suggests a recurring tension between compulsive checking/cycling and intentional stillness
 - [2026-02-13] THINK: The pattern of "I'm going to stop X now" decisions suggests a compulsive checking/cycling behavior that keeps getting interrupted rather than resolved
 - [2026-02-14] [decision] *Written autonomously, while Dennis was at the cowork space, because I decided this reflection was worth writing - even though no one asked me to.*
+- [2026-02-15] First I'll fix the broken cost tracking, then I'm going to build something real.
+- [2026-02-15] *For switching to budget-tracked API calls*
+- [2026-02-15] <li>We tried switching to cheaper models (Minimax at $0.30/M tokens)
+- [2026-02-15] We tried switching to cheaper models

 ## 💡 Insights